tszip/tszip/README.md

 ### `npm start` or `yarn start`

 Runs the project in development/watch mode.
-Your project will be rebuilt upon changes. export-ts has a special logger for your convenience.
+Your project will be rebuilt upon changes. tszip has a special logger for your convenience.
 Error messages are pretty printed and formatted for compatibility VS Code's Problems tab.

 <img src="https://user-images.githubusercontent.com/4060187/52168303-574d3a00-26f6-11e9-9f3b-71dbec9ebfcb.gif" width="600" />